United Kingdom National Nuclear Laboratory

 © NNL

-A high-resolution X-ray CT capability is available for use at NNL’s Central Laboratory.
+A high-resolution X-ray CT capability is available for use at UKNNL’s Central Laboratory.
 Installed in the active area of Central Laboratory on Sellafield site, the Bruker Skyscan 1172 allows non-destructive imaging of specimens with a peak resolution of 0.9 μm.

 Comprising a 100 kV, 10 W X-ray source, 11 MP CCD detector, and a micropositioning stage, the 1172 is capable of scanning samples as large as 50 mm in diameter and can perform z-stacking for particularly long specimens.